router-protocol/router-chain-docs/docs/develop/asset-transfer/nitro/guides/crosschain-staking.md

 sidebar_position: 1
 ---

 In this section, we shall create a simple cross-chain staking dapp using the Nitro sequencer.
 We shall follow the instructions provided in the previous section to create the same.
 It consists of two smart contracts: **Vault** and **Stake**.
+The github repository for the same can be found [here](https://github.com/router-protocol/sequencer-staking/tree/master).

-**Vault** contract enables the user to first transfer his funds from chain A to chain B and then stake them on chain B.
+**Vault** contract enables the user to first transfer his funds (say USDT) from chain A to chain B and then stake them on chain B.
 **Stake** contract manages the balance of the staked tokens on the destination side.
 In other words, Stake contract is the state manager of the Vault contract.

 <details>
 <summary><b>Vault Contract</b></summary>